 As mentioned in my previous paragraph detailing the beneficial properties of galactomyces filtrate, products containing this ingredient is something that you will definitely want to look into if you’re serious about skincare.

-Much like CosRX’s Galactomyces 95% Essence, the Secret Key’s Starting Treatment Essence contains galactomyces filtrate, which has been proven to enhance the production of hyaluronic acid in skin, to provide superior moisture to the skin and to protect it from free radicals.
-It also works wonderfully for acne prone skin.
+Much like CosRX’s Galactomyces 95% Essence, the Secret Key’s Starting Treatment Essence contains galactomyces filtrate, which has been proven to enhance the production of hyaluronic acid in the skin, provide superior moisture to the skin and protect it from free radicals.
+It also works wonderfully for acne-prone skin.